 Watch the video

 Want to see a kettlebell swing in action?
-Here’s a short video demonstration of a two-handed kettlebell swing:
+Here’s a short video on how to do a two-handed kettlebell swing:

 Give kettlebell swings a try